ManisaBachtiar/Food-Choices/README.md

 - **CSS:** Stylesheets for enhancing the visual appeal.
 - **Vanilla JavaScript:** For dynamic and interactive features.

-Thank you for checking out our Food Website project!
+Thank you for checking out my project!
 Happy coding! 🍔🍕🍜